huseinspahich/gym-app/README.md

 ## About The Project
-A fully responsive gym website with a modern UI, crafted using React.js.
+A fully responsive gym website built with React.js, featuring a modern and user-friendly UI, designed to provide a seamless experience for gym members.

 ## Getting Started
 Follow the instructions below to get local copy up and running.